-Saint Barthélemy (also called Saint Barths or St. Barts) is a small island located in the Lesser Antilles region of the Caribbean Sea.
+Saint Barthélemy (also called Saint Barths or St. Barts) is a small French island in the Caribbean’s Lesser Antilles region.
+It’s only about eight square miles.

-The island is best known for its decadent resorts, beaches, and nightlife.
-In fact, Saint Barthélemy is often referred to as the playground of the rich and famous, due to it being a popular destination for celebrities and the wealthy.
-Saint Barts is a go-to destination for couples looking for a romantic vacation or anyone looking for a luxury getaway with a private beach or private island feel.
+Saint Barthélemy is often referred to as the playground of the rich and famous because of its popularity among the rich and famous.
+It’s a destination for couples looking for a romantic vacation or a luxury getaway with a secluded ambiance.

 15. Saint Kitts and Nevis

-Officially named the Saint Christopher island, Saint Kitts is located in the West Indies and is best known for its beaches, rainforests, and waterfalls.
-The island was one of the first to be colonized by Europeans, and was actually named by Christopher Columbus after his patron saint, Saint Christopher.
+Officially named Saint Christopher Island, Saint Kitts and Nevis is located in the West Indies and is best known for its tropical atmosphere and the birthplace of Alexander Hamilton.
+The island was one of the first to be colonized by Europeans.
+Christopher Columbus supposedly named it after his patron saint, Saint Christopher.

-There are many different things to do while on the lovely island of Saint Kitts.
-One of the most popular activities is taking a tour of the island’s natural wonders, such as the Romney Manor and the Emerald Pool.
+There are many different things to do and places to visit while on Saint Kitts and Nevis.
+One of the most popular activities is a tour of the island’s natural wonders, such as the Romney Manor and the Emerald Pool.

-Jetskiing, scuba diving, a sail and snorkel tour, and kayaking are just a few of the watersports that you can indulge in while visiting one of Saint Kitt’s many sandy beaches.
+Jetskiing, diving, a sail and snorkel tour, and kayaking are just a few of the watersports you can experience while visiting one of the many sandy beaches on St Kitts.

-Saint Kitts is also well known for its rum.
-In fact, the island is home to the oldest rum distillery in the world, the Brimstone Hill Fortress National Park.
-Visitors can take a tour of the distillery and learn about the history of rum on the island.
+St. Kitts is also well known for its rum.
+St. Kitts is home to the oldest rum distillery in the world.
+Visitors can tour the distillery and learn about the history of rum on the island.

-Set aside some time to explore the island’s capital, Basseterre, where you can find the National Museum, the Circus, and the Treasury Building.
+Set aside some time to explore the capital of St. Kitts and Nevis, Basseterre, where you can find the National Museum, the Circus, and the Treasury Building.

 16. Trinidad and Tobago

-Because they don’t see as many visitors as some of the other Caribbean islands, their islands are thriving with natural beauty that has been untouched and unharmed by years of tourism.
-If you’re looking to relax on a quieter island, this is the Caribbean destination for you.
+They thrive with untouched natural beauty because they don’t see as many visitors as other Caribbean islands.
+If you’re looking to relax on a quieter island, this is your Caribbean destination.

 Bucco Reef, a natural coral reef on Tobago, is a popular spot for snorkeling and scuba diving.
-You can also explore the island’s rainforest, hike to one of its many waterfalls, or take a tour of the Asa Wright Nature Centre.
+You can also explore the island’s rainforest, hike to one of its many waterfalls, or tour the Asa Wright Nature Centre.

-While in Trinidad, a visit to the capital city, Port of Spain, is a must.
-Here, you’ll find a melting pot of cultures, with a vibrant nightlife scene and many different restaurants and cafes to choose from.
+While in Trinidad, visiting the capital city, Port of Spain, is a must.
+You’ll find a melting pot of cultures and a fun nightlife scene with many restaurants and cafes.
 This is a great place to take a food tour!

-For those looking for a tropical getaway with no passport required, the US Virgin Islands are the perfect destination.
-This group of islands, which includes St. Croix, St. John, and St. Thomas, is a US territory, which means that American citizens don’t need a passport to visit.
+For those looking for a tropical Caribbean vacation with no passport required, the U.S. Virgin Islands are the perfect destination.
+This group of islands, which includes St. Croix, St. John, and St. Thomas, is a U.S. territory, which means that American citizens don’t need a passport to visit.

-The US Virgin Islands are best known for their sandy beaches, swaying palm trees, crystal clear waters, pristine white sands, and tropical nature.
-St. John is home to the Virgin Islands National Park, where you can hike to beaches, snorkel in coral reefs, and explore the island’s many caves and coves.
+The U.S. Virgin Islands are best known for their sandy beaches, swaying palm trees, crystal clear waters, pristine white sands, and nature preserves.
+St. John is home to the Virgin Islands National Park, where you can hike to beaches, snorkel the reefs, and explore the island’s many caves and coves.

-On St. Croix, you can visit the Cruzan Rum Factory, the only rum distillery in the US Virgin Islands, or take a tour of the island and the 18th Century Fort Christiansvaern.
-And on St. Thomas, you can explore the capital city of Charlotte Amalie, visit Blackbeard’s Castle, or go parasailing across the Caribbean Sea!
+In St. Croix, visit the Cruzan Rum Factory, the only rum distillery in the U.S. Virgin Islands, or take a tour of the island and the 18th Century Fort Christiansvaern.
+Sandy Point National Wildlife Refuge, the Caribbean Museum Center for the Arts, and St. George Village Botanical Gardens are other great places to visit in St. Croix.